wyattscarpenter/guide-to-c/readme.txt

 3.4.
 Statements

 We have already used them, but there is another type of instruction in C besides declarations.
 They are "statements", and they do things.
 For instance, "2+2;" would instruct the machine to compute the result of adding 2 to 2, doublei(someint) would compute the result of doubling someint.
 Now, you might notice that it's not very useful to compute 2+2 in a vacuum.
 The program will compute a value of 4 and immediately move on, unless the value is stored somewhere.
 This leads us to contemplation of "assignment", setting a declared variable equal to a value.
 Assignment in a statement is written like assignment in a declaration, but without the type specifier.
 For example, once we have a declared variable i somewhere, we can write "i = doublei(someint);" to set the value of the memory referred to by i to whatever result we get out of that invocation of doublei.
+Fun fact: assignment returns the value assigned, so "x = 2" both sets x to 2 and returns 2.
+This can be very useful in loops, which we will get to later.

 Statements can only be placed outside of functions if they involve only compile time constants, that is values that are known at compile time and known not to change, like a literal 2.
 Otherwise they have to be placed inside functions.